andaley/homesoon/project-diary.md

 8/18
 - added support for Seattle
 - added test that verifies data from all cities are in DB
+- added post url to favorites table
+- fixed bug where favorites weren't being committed to database

 TODO
 - compartmentalize map.js for easier legibility